austinhuang0131/joinmatrix/servers.md

 * **Jurisdiction (and Server location)**: The jurisdiction the homeserver is located within.
 The server location, if differs from the jurisdiction of the homeserver, is shown in the brackets.
 Note that generally, homeservers located in Germany are more actively moderated due to [legal and social contexts](https://en.wikipedia.org/wiki/Censorship_in_Germany#Re-unified_Germany_(1990%E2%80%93present)).
 * **Rules?**: The existence of written rules/ToS for all users on the homeserver.
 Note that rules can only be considered if they apply to all activities (not just those in specific rooms) of a user, and if they are published in a webpage (including but not limited to `/_matrix/consent`).
 An "unclear" or "sort of" (colored yellow) means that the rules' scope or wording is unclear.
 * **Privacy Policy?**: The existence of written privacy policy for all users on the homeserver.
 Generally, most parts of the ["Understand how your data is used" notice](https://matrix-client.matrix.org/_matrix/consent?v=1.0) apply network-wide.
 Note that a privacy policy can only be considered if it is explicitly applied to the Matrix homeserver, is published in a webpage (including but not limited to `/_matrix/consent`), and is not a copy of the aforementioned notice.
 An "unclear" or "sort of" (colored yellow) means the privacy policy's scope or wording is unclear.
-* **Privacy concerns?**: Any remarks regarding the configuration of the homeserver that *may be* of concern for user privacy.
-  * "reCaptcha": Registering on the homeserver requires filling out a Google reCaptcha.
-This does not apply to logins.
-Due to reCaptcha configurations, it may be necessary to register on the homeserver's own Element client.
-  * "Email": Registering on the homeserver requires an email address.
 * **Note**: Miscellaneous remarks.
 Note that a homeserver's theme/orientation can sometimes be seen from the domain itself, in which case it will not be noted down here.
+Anti-features are *italicized*.
   * Age restriction: Matrix is 16+.
 Homeservers that require users to be older are specified.
   * "Accessory": The homeserver is specifically intended for rooms related to the operator (usually a project), so please be considerate in listing rooms in the public room directory.
 However, the accounts can be used to access other federated rooms as well.
   * "Residential": The homeserver may be hosting on a residential internet connection.